-Once your photos are in place, you can use iFixit’s markup system to highlight the location of any important items in your photos, such as the locations of screws or connectors.
+Once your photos are in place, you can use iFixit’s markup system to highlight the location of any important items in your photos, such as screws or connectors.

 - To add markup to an image, first click the gear icon on the image thumbnail, and then click “Markers…”

 - Start off each step with red markup.
 Use additional colors only if there are more items that need to be marked up in the same step.
 Use them in the order they appear (red, then orange, then yellow, etc.).
 (Exception: If you’re marking up a red object—or any other color that doesn’t provide good visibility—feel free to skip to a color with better contrast.)

 - Don't add lines or arrows.
 The markup editor can create lines and arrows, but you should not use them for this project.

 - Don’t overuse markup.
 Only add markup where it is necessary to point something out that is not otherwise obvious in the image.
 In many cases, a well-composed photograph that is centered on the action won’t need any markup at all.

 - Here is an iPhone 4S repair guide that shows some good examples of how to use markup.

 Guides on iFixit are written in a step-by-step, bullet-point format.

 - Each bullet should represent one idea or action.